 The Compensation Committee oversees the Company's compensation programs and is responsible for overseeing and making recommendations to the Board of Directors regarding the Company's overall compensation strategies.
 Specifically, the Compensation Committee reviews and approves annually the compensation of the Company's executive officers, including the named executive officers identified in the section of this Proxy Statement entitled "Compensation Discussion and Analysis."
 The Committee has the authority to administer our equity plans.
 The Committee is responsible for all determinations with respect to participation, the form, amount and timing of any awards to be granted to any such participants, and the payment of any such awards.
 The Committee has delegated authority to Mr. Schnatter and Mr. Thompson to make limited equity grants to employees or service providers who are not executive officers of the Company.
-In addition, the Committee is responsible for reviewing and approving the establishment of broad-based incentive compensation, equity-based, and retirement or other material employee benefit plans.
+In addition, the Committee is responsible for recommending stock ownership guidelines for the executive officers and directors, for recommending the compensation and benefits to be provided to non-employee directors, for reviewing and approving the establishment of broad-based incentive compensation, equity-based, and retirement or other material employee benefit plans.